camy04/calculatorCypressTests/README.md

 2. To enable editing support for cypress in VSC, install the following extensions: 'Cypress Helper' and 'Cypress Snippets'

 ## Running tests using cypress test runner
 1. To run tests via a GUI interface, on terminal run 'npx cypress open'.
 This will launch the cypress test runner where you can choose to either run the invidual spec/tests files or the whole suite
+ Please note that in a cypress based project all the tests/specs should reside withing 'integration' folder.
    ![](/cypress/images/cypressgui.png)
-2. All the tests/specs reside withing cypress/integration folder which is the default location for adding tests on a cypress based project

 ## Running tests from CLI
+### To run the entire etts suite from CLI use:
+ 'npx cypress run'.
+By default, cypress run will run all tests headlessly in the Electron browser.
+ Please note this will run every tests inside the integration folder

+### To run a specific spec file from CLI use:
+ 'npx cypress run --spec "cypress/integration/api.spces/apiTests.js' apiTests.js is our spec file in this case that we want to run from command line